MostlyAdequate/mostly-adequate-guide/ch7.md

 ## Free as in theorem

 Besides deducing implementation possibilities, this sort of reasoning gains us *free theorems*.
-What follows are a few random example theorems lifted directly from [Walder's paper on the subject](http://ttic.uchicago.edu/~dreyer/course/papers/wadler.pdf).
+What follows are a few random example theorems lifted directly from [Wadler's paper on the subject](http://ttic.uchicago.edu/~dreyer/course/papers/wadler.pdf).

 ```js
 // head :: [a] -> a